akamai/terraform-eaa/docs/advanced-settings.md

 * `ErrAllowCorsNotAvailableForTunnel`: "allow_cors is not available for tunnel applications"
 * `ErrHiddenAppNotAvailableForTunnel`: "hidden_app is not available for tunnel applications"
 * `ErrXWappReadTimeoutOnlyForTunnel`: "x_wapp_read_timeout is only available for tunnel applications"
-* `ErrOffloadOnpremiseTrafficNotBoolean`: "offload_onpremise_traffic must be a boolean"
+* `ErrOffloadOnpremiseTrafficNotBoolean`: "offload_onpremise_traffic must be a string with value 'true' or 'false'"

 ### RDP Configuration Validation Errors
 * `ErrRDPNotSupportedForAppType`: "RDP configuration parameters are not supported for this app type.
 RDP configuration is only available for Enterprise Hosted applications"